 When considering marketing your business, one of the most important yet problematic quandaries is choosing how to market it.
 With the advent of digital marketing, the available marketable channels multiplied, making a once simple choice, much more complex.
 Whilst the accessibility of digital marketing offers up some solutions to any small business with the time to read a few online tutorials, as your marketing needs scale upwards, the crux of the issue becomes what type of marketing is going to give me the best return on my investment?

-In the age of digital marketing, traditional marketing techniques like promotional merchandise may seem outdated or even obsolete, but with a market worth an estimated £715 million, promotional merchandise is still an extremely virulent of the marketing industry.
+In the age of digital marketing, traditional marketing techniques like promotional bags and merchandise may seem outdated or even obsolete, but with a market worth an estimated £715 million, promotional merchandise is still an extremely virulent of the marketing industry.

 With studies showing that incorporating promotional merchandise into your marketing strategy offers an equal or higher return on investment (ROI) than most forms of advertising, this is an avenue well worth investigating and investing in.

 When we think of promotional merchandise, most of us think of those 5000 pens lying around our houses that we’ve somehow accumulated.
 Whilst that in itself proves a certain kind of effectiveness, on the whole, promotional merchandise is much more intelligent and pervasive.

 Promotional merchandise is, strictly speaking, any item, product or gift branded specifically, and given away to promote a company.